-An Observatory astronomer once had a great idea for making a fast buck.
+An Observatory astronomer here once had a great idea for making a fast buck.
 He’d nab a copy of the city’s list of fire hydrants and sell them one at a time to anyone who’d send him a check for $50.
-He’d promise to name a plug after anyone whose check didn’t bounce.
-Then he’d send that person a lovely certificate and a map with the location of the hydrant on it.
-Finally, he’d file his ‘Fireplug Registry’ with the Library of Congress just to make it really good and official.
+He’d promise to name a plug after anyone whose check didn’t bounce, and then send that person a lovely certificate and a map with the location of the hydrant on it.
+Then, he’d file his ‘Fireplug Registry’ with the Library of Congress just to make it really good and official.

 Needless to say, much to his wife’s regret, this fellow is still an astronomer and hasn’t yet moved to the south of France.
 John Houseman is famous for saying that to make something really big, you must earn it the old-fashioned way, with hard work.
 In his case, he was talking about money.
 But it works that way in astronomy, too.
 Long nights at the business end of a telescope aren’t a myth.
 Immortality isn’t easy.
 So, it is particularly distressing lately to see the unsuspecting public taken by these ‘star’ dealers who, after exacting a fairly hefty price, promise to name a star after you.

 These dealers promise to ‘record’ your star in an ‘official star registry’, that henceforth that star will be known by ‘your name’, and that a ‘starchart’ will show up in the mail which will point to the exact location of your star.
 The ‘star chart’ part of the deal is true.
 We know, because dozens of you show up at the Observatory with your charts asking for a peek at ‘your star’.
 The truth is, no one is ever going to call SAO11392 by the name Rufus Q. Fishynoggin, or any other name for that matter.